mist64/cbmbus_doc/7 JiffyDOS.md

 The wires have to be valid after 13 µs and remain held.

-#### S8: Device is now busy again
+#### S8: Device signals OK/!OK; is now busy again
 ![](docs/cbmbus/jiffydos-21.png =601x131)

-After reading the CLK line, the device pulls the DATA line.
-This is the same as the initial state, so the protocol continues with step S1 for the next data byte.
+After reading the CLK line, if there was no error, the device pulls the DATA line, otherwise it keeps DATA released.

+In the OK case, this also means that the device is now busy again, which is the same as the initial state, so the protocol continues with step S1 for the next data byte.

 Of course, the controller can alternatively pull ATN at this point, and send an "UNLISTEN" command, for example.